Hanchenli/Hanchenli.github.io/_pages/about.md

 My previous research included video conferencing, and I was one of the very first people to optimize KV cache reuse for LLMs.

+I am always open to collaborations and working with undergraduate students.
+Please checkout the [collaborations page](/collaborations/) if you are interested!

 ## Selected Publications
 _* indicates equivalent contribution_
 - **CacheBlend**: Fast Large Language Model Serving for RAG with Cached Knowledge Fusion<br />